 The District owns water rights that were created as reserves upon the formation of the District.
 In the future, the District plans to sell these rights for \$40,000 per right to interested parties.
-As of June 30, 2020, the District owned 37 water rights that were available for sale.
+As of June 30, 2021, the District owned 17 water rights that were available for sale or for which the sale was pending contingent upon the subdivision approval by the County.